o00ontcong/Privacy-Policy/privacy.md

-While App Privacy Policy Generator is completely FREE, it takes money to keep it running and updated.
-If you are able to, then consider contributing by:

-Sponsoring me on Github 👨🏻‍💻
-Buying me a cup of ☕
-If you are unable to contribute with funds, consider sharing it with your friends: Bluesky, Linkedin, Facebook, Reddit

-...or adding a review/comment in the project's GuestBook 🤗

-Now sit back and choose the type of document you want to generate.
-Read FAQ

-The accuracy of the generated privacy policy and terms & conditions on this website is not legally binding.
-Use at your own risk.

-Read the full Disclaimer here

-Previous
-Privacy Policy
-Terms & Conditions

 **Privacy Policy**

 This privacy policy applies to the Sleep sounds app for mobile devices, together with any related services operated by Cong Nguyen (collectively, the "Application").
 Cong Nguyen is hereby referred to as the "Service Provider".